HawkinsT/pathfinder.nvim/README.md

 - **Smarter File Resolving**: Resolves complex file patterns `gf` and `gF` miss.
 - **Smarter URL Resolving**: Resolves `owner/repo` combinations against a list of URLs.
 - **Terminal Awareness**: Never loses track of your current directory when using terminal buffers.
+- **tmux Integration**: Open files or web addresses from other tmux panes.
 - **Enclosure Support**: Recognize file paths and URLs between user-specified multi-character delimiters.
 - **Interactive Selection**: Choose from multiple matches with a simple prompt when ambiguity emerges.
 - **Flexible Opening Modes**: Open files in the current buffer, splits, tabs, or even external programs.